 Students in the DMFT program will complete a specialization, including any of the seven options described below.
+These specialization courses (12 credit hours) are added to the 48 credits outlined above.

 Child and Adolescent Therapy

 The Child and Adolescent Therapy Specialization is designed to prepare students to work in therapy settings with children and adolescents from a family therapy/systems perspective.
 Students in this specialization are required to focus their course projects, internship work, and dissertation research on issues related to working with children and adolescents.
 Twelve (12) credit hours of coursework are devoted to Child and Adolescent Therapy.